andrewying/ipmi/README.md

 Flash https://downloads.raspberrypi.org/raspbian_lite_latest onto the micro SD cards.

-Before putting the SD into the Pi0, add this to the end of /boot/config.txt:
+Before putting the SD into the Pi0, add this to the end of `/boot/config.txt`:
 ```
+[...]
 dtoverlay=dwc2
-enable_uart=1
 ```
+Then add `libcomposite` to the end of `/etc/modules`.

 Before putting the SD into the Pi3, create a blank file called `SSH` on the boot drive to enable SSH.